markdrehmann/bowmaker-guide/NOTES.md

-Create a comments section / component?
+Create a comments section / component? like a forum?

-Make a form page?

 add more bowmakers and drawings